anonthedev/notes-assignment/README.md

 # Notes Assignment App

-A full-stack note-taking application built with **Next.js 15**, **React 19**, **Supabase** for authentication and storage, **Tailwind CSS** for styling, and **AI-powered note summarization**.
+A full-stack note-taking application built with **Next.js**, **Supabase** for authentication and storage, **Tailwind CSS** for styling, and **Groq** for AI note summarization.
 This app allows users to sign up, log in, and manage their notes with a rich text editor interface.
 Notes are securely stored and associated with user accounts.
 You can also generate concise AI summaries of your notes with a single click.

 ---